Innovative Finance ISA information hub

 How can I invest in a LendingCrowd IFISA?

+We offer three IFISAs for peer-to-peer investors –the Growth ISA, the Income ISA and the Self Select ISA.
 These accounts are the tax-efficient way to invest in our Growth Account, Income Account and Self Select Account.
 Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.

 LendingCrowd Growth ISA